About Julai And Happy Hearty Home

-Though our home is not very full of stuff, it definitely needs decluttering and organizing.
+Though our home is not very full of stuff, it definitely needs simplifying, decluttering, and organizing.
 I brought a lot of my things when I was still single before we went home to the Philippines for our wedding.

 One of the rooms downstairs was full of my things.
-They were left unattended until my husband commented (few months before I give birth to #1) on where we should put the baby after I give birth.
+They were left unattended until my husband commented (a few months before I give birth to our firstborn on where we should put the baby after I give birth.

 It pushed me to get into all my things and sort them out.
 There were a lot of papers of old tickets, brochures, magazine clippings; old clothes that I didn’t wear and didn’t fit anymore; a lot of accessories, etc (I became a shopaholic when I started working in Denmark and more so when I moved to Spain because things are way cheaper).